philburk/hmsl/README.md

     hmsl/tools - tools written using HMSL, e.g. the score entry system

-    native/Win32 - port of HMSL to pForth for Windows by Robert Marsanyi and Phil Burk native/osx - port of HMSL to pForth for Mac OSX by Andrew Smith and Phil Burk
+    native/Win32 - port of HMSL to pForth for Windows by Robert Marsanyi and Phil Burk native/juce - port of HMSL to pForth using JUCE by Phil Burk

-## OSX: Compilation and installation
+    native/osx - port of HMSL to pForth for Mac OSX by Andrew Smith and Phil Burk - OBSOLETE

+## Building HMSL on OSX

+The folder containing HMSL needs to be called "HMSL" so that the proper working directory can be found by the HostFileManager in HMSL.

+The XCode project was exported using the ProJucer tool.
+JUCE is not required to build HMSL.

+### Compiling the JUCE port
+* Launch the XCode project at "HMSL/native/juce/Builds/MacOSX/JuceHMSL.xcodeproj".
+* In "HMSL/native/juce/Source/ForthThread.cpp", set PF_COMPILE_SYSTEM to 1
+* Run the application.
+It will compile the pForth dictionary.
+* Move the dictionary file from "HMSL/pforth/fth/pforth.dic" to "HMSL/hmsl/pforth.dic".
+* In "HMSL/native/juce/Source/ForthThread.cpp", set PF_COMPILE_SYSTEM to 0
+* Run the application.
+It will open a terminal window.
+* Enter:   include fth/make_hmsl.fth
+* It will compile HMSL and save a new pforth.dic.
+* Close the terminal window.
+* The next time you launch the application, it will ruun HMSL.

-### Compiling the pforth dictionary
+### OBSOLETE Compiling the Objective-C port
 * Clone [pforth](https://www.github.com/philburk/pforth)
     into the same directory into which you cloned hmsl.
 * Rename the folder `pforth-xcode`.